-- 1. Overall Plan: You design learning that builds and deepens understanding through a logical, engaging, unified plan with strong learning tasks connected to the inquiry - 2.
-Lesson Plans: You design authentic and engaging lessons that are informed by the disciplinary knowledge and programs of study with activities that are meaningful and relevant to students and to the broader community, and that are of real concern and central to the discipline - 3.
-Assessment Plan: You design assessment that provides a comprehensive and holistic picture of all students' learning and competencies (including 3 different ways to differentiate learning (to be discussed in class), one of which is for ELL. - 4.
-Reflection: You make meaningful connections to ways of thinking about the discipline, and in alignment with the Programs of Study in your disciplinary area. - 5.
+- 1. Overall Plan: You design learning that builds and deepens understanding through a logical, engaging, unified plan with strong learning tasks connected to the inquiry. - 2.
+Block Plan & Lesson Plans: You design authentic and engaging lessons that are informed by the disciplinary knowledge and programs of study with activities that are meaningful and relevant to students and to the broader community, and that are of real concern and central to physical education.
+Appropriate progressions within and across lessons are clear, with clear connection to overall unit objectives and learning outcomes. - 3.
+Assessment Plan: You design assessment that provides a comprehensive and holistic picture of all students' learning and competencies (including 3 different ways to differentiate learning (to be discussed in class). - 4.
+Reflection: You make meaningful connections to ways of thinking about physical and health education, and in alignment with the Programs of Study and/or new curriculum. - 5.
 Presentation: Overall presentation of plan (organization, logic, format, style)

-3. LEARNING TASK 3: Critical Reflection & Course Engagement (Final submission: Due July 23rd)
+3. LEARNING TASK 3: Critical Reflection & Course Engagement

 This reflection is an opportunity to engage with the course at a deeper level.
-It provides me with evidence that you have done the readings and reflected on the discussions in class, including how they connect (or not) to your own experiences/ideas.
+It provides me with evidence that you have done the readings and reflected on the discussions/activities in class, including how they connect (or not) to your own experiences/ideas.
 These responses also help ensure that we all can actively participate in the class.